AudioKit/AudioKitSynthOne/AudioKitSynthOne/Developer/README.md

 DelFRes: Doesn't have an effect because we currently have the resonance of the delay input filter set to 0.

-PreGain is the gain on the input to the final master compressor.
+Master Volume is is the gain on the input to the final master compressor.
+It is the same "master volume" on the "Main" panel.

 DSPParamHalftime: Almost all dsp parameters are "smoothed" to reduce artifacts when switching presets, or zippering when consuming UI events.
 You can make this a fast or sllloooooowwww smooth with this parameter.